 There will be a variety of homework assignments given in this course.
 Assignments will be posted on your class assignments webpage.
 These assignments will include but not be limited to the following.

 Assignment Source

-BBN Online Learning Center Applets Conceptual Approach textbook questions Activity Approach Follow Up questions Problems of the Week Scavenger Hunt
+BBN Online Learning Center Applets Scavenger Hunt Conceptual Approach textbook questions Activity Approach Follow Up questions Vocabulary assignments Lab work assignments Geometer's Sketchpad assignments 213 Skills Test

 Assessment Method